Max Régis: Antisemitic activist

 At the start of 1897 Max Régis and his brother Louis organized student protests against the appointment of a Jewish professor of Law named Lévy.

 Max Régis gained the nickname "beau Max".

 He was "tall, handsome, strong and energetic", and charismatic.

 As a result of his activism he was suspended from university for two years.

 Soon after he was named president of the Ligue Antijuive (Anti-Jewish League), and on 14 July 1897 initiated the antisemitic newspaper L'Antijuif d'Alger.

 L'Anti-Juif had a print run of 20,000 copies, a large number for Algeria at this time.

 The Algiers Anti-Jewish League became important among the settlers.

 It organized petitions and demonstrations against Jews and government officials.

 Max Régis directed the Fighting Radicals, an anti-capitalist and socialist political group.

-The funeral of the founder of the Algiers Ligue Antisémetique was held in September 1897.
+The funeral of the founder of the Algiers Ligue Antisémitique was held in September 1897.

 The prefect of Algiers made mass arrests at the event, a mistake that Regis exploited to increase emotions.

 Protest meetings and student marches began on 18 January 1898.

 The Jews fought back, and there were injuries on both sides.

 When a Christian rioter was killed his funeral became a large antisemitic rally.

 One Jew was beaten to death.
 There were more than 100 injuries and more than 600 demonstrators were arrested.

 Regis had his devotees rampage in nine towns in which two Jews and one other were killed, 158 shops were burned and several synagogues were desecrated.

 The government was slow to suppress the violence.

 After six days of mob violence in Algiers the Jewish quarter was wrecked.

 On 20 February 1898 at an antisemitic meeting in the Salle Chaynes in Paris Régis said, "We will water the tree of liberty with the blood of Jews.

 This threat was printed in Le Réveil algérien that year.

 At the start of March 1898 Max Regis was among the speakers criticizing Jews and their "Dreyfusard servants" at a meeting of 800 people in the Salle Wagram in Paris.

 Other speakers were Charles Devos, Édouard Duboc and Jules Guérin.

 On 16 March 1898 Régis fought a duel in Algiers with Captain Oger, who had been insulted during the Anti-juif.

 On 17 March 1898 the Court of Appeal in Algiers confirmed a judgement that sentenced Régis to four months in prison.

 He was arrested on 21 March 1898.

 For the national elections of May 1898, Régis endorsed Édouard Drumont, author of the antisemitic pamphlet La France juive (Jewish France), theoretician of antisemitism in France, in the elections to the national legislature in Algiers.

 On 8 May 1898 Édouard Drumont was elected with 11,557 votes against 2,328 and 1,741 for his opponents.

 Of six Algerian national deputies, four were elected as part of Regis's Anti-Jewish League.

 At almost the same date, Max Régis was elected mayor of Algiers at the age of 25, but his election was annulled.